 Data management and shopping cart success go hand in hand

-While eCommerce is a rapidly growing sector of shopping, not every online shopping experience will result in a sale.
-To decrease your business’s shopping cart abandonment rates, you’ll find it beneficial to implement a data management plan into your core strategy.
+While eCommerce continues to grow, not every online shopping experience will result in a sale.
+To decrease shopping cart abandonment rates, implementing a strong data management strategy is essential.

 Resources: